Scoubi/Customqueries-converter/README.md

 ### Windows

-Modify the following bash script
+Modify the following PowerShell script
 - Make sure you have the right URL in `API_URL`
 - Replace `"eyJhb..."` with the actual JWT Token you found in the previous step
 - Save the script to a file like `up_queries.ps1`